 This post highlights why you should NOT “wait to lose weight” to buy new clothes.
 You are perfect just the way you are, and you should dress like it!
 (Feature image via.)

-With warmer months ahead, a constant topic coming up in conversations has been dressing for sunny months.
-We have in our heads that we’ll finally start working out to feel more fit, or we’ll wait to buy that perfect spring dress until we’re lost a few pounds.
+With colder months ahead, a constant topic coming up in conversations with my girlfriends has been changing out our wardrobes for the cooler months ahead.
+We have in our heads that we’ll finally start working out to feel more fit, or we’ll wait to buy that perfect dress until we’ve lost a few pounds.

 But the truth is that, when we wait to buy new clothes “until we lose weight,” we’re unintentionally telling ourselves that we are not worth the investment in clothing right now.
 And that is so far from being the case.